Autoproof/contract/sources/output/autoproof_Autoproof.md

 24203: Transfership commission percentage can't be greater than 100
 28490: Authorship can't be empty
 30316: Can't approve if documents are not sent
-30875: Only owner can set the commission percentage
 34015: Only owner can cancel a document contract
 40368: Contract stopped
 41504: Can't update without a claim